Bottle labels vs can labels?

 We can produce custom labels in any shape or size.
 So what’s the best size for your can labels?

-We’ve worked with a number of breweries, producing labels for 330ml cans (205x90mm) and 440ml cans (205x120mm).
+We’ve worked with a number of breweries and vineyards, producing labels for 330ml cans (205x90mm) and 440ml cans (205x120mm).
 But ultimately it’s up to the brand owner to decide what size and shape the labels should be.

 If that’s you, you need to decide how much ‘gap’ you want to leave between the edges of the label.
 (Overlapping them can cause issues if they’re applied using a machine.)
 You also need to make sure it doesn’t extend to the tapered areas of the can.